-DENIS MOORCROFT CONNOLLY, CLM
+DENIS MOORCROFT CONNOLLY, OLM

 News had been received of the passing of Denis Connolly in Bulawayo on the 23rd July 2016.
 He was born on the 13th February 1927and joined the Native Department (Intaf) on the 31st December 1943.
 Denis was the last Secretary for Internal Affairs before the country changed its name.
 Deepest sympathy to the family.

 Another old stalwart of Intaf has passed away.
 Peter Johnstone passed away in Kwazulu Natal on 9th October, after a three-year battle with colon cancer.
-His brother is Ian Johnstone, also a veteran of Intaf.

 ALEX BUNDOCK MLM